andrewtcymmer/env-conf/README.md

  - Update `.Xresources` `URxvt*regularFont` with a powerline font
  - Log out and back in (on i3, cmd+shift+e)
  - On mac, set the font in Terminal.app [see here](https://github.com/powerline/fonts/issues/185)

+## RVM (Ruby Version Manager)
+Get the GPG keys, then install via curl.
+See the general instructions at `https://rvm.io/rvm/install`.
+To obtain the keys from behind a firewall, specify port `80` as noted in the command below:

+    gpg --keyserver hkp://keys.gnupg.net:80 --recv-keys <paste keys>

+Beware that RVM will blindly create dotfiles for bash and zsh.
+The zsh dotfiles in this repo already have the necessary changes made to them.

+## NVM (NodeJS Version Manager)
+Get and run the installer script to install the `.nvm` directory to your home.
+The script will complain that it could not find a shell profile to add the `$NVM_HOME` dir to.
+Ignore this since it is already added to the .zshrc in this repo.